 When inspecting the clutch pack, the following pictures can be used as a reference.
-These are best viewed in color by viewing this install document from www.rekluse.com/support.
+These are best viewed in color by viewing this install document on our website at www.rekluse.com/support.

 Drive Plates - If the clutch pack is getting high amounts of heat, purple, blue, or black color can be seen on the drive plate teeth.
 See pictures below.
 Not all drive plates look the same and may look different than pictured.